 | Best for | Non-technical families | Most self-custody holders | Small holdings, DIY | Technical bitcoiners |

-Your heirs may not understand Bitcoin at all.
-Write plain-language instructions that explain what Bitcoin is, where yours is held, and exactly what steps they need to take.
-Assume zero technical knowledge.
+Your family may not understand Bitcoin at all, and that is okay.
+Write plain-language instructions that explain what Bitcoin is, where yours is held, and exactly what to do, step by step.
+Assume the reader has never touched a wallet.
+If a nervous newcomer could follow it, you have done this right.

-Even if you use a multisig service, your Bitcoin holdings should be referenced in your estate plan.
-An attorney who understands digital assets can ensure your instructions are legally sound and integrated with your will or trust.
+Even with a multisig service doing the heavy lifting, your Bitcoin should still show up in your estate plan.
+An attorney who understands digital assets can make sure your instructions hold up legally and fit together with your will or trust, so nothing falls through a crack later.

-If possible, walk a trusted person through the recovery process with a small test amount.
-Does your heir actually know what to do?
-Can they follow the instructions?
-Fix gaps now, not after you are gone.
+If you can, walk a trusted person through the recovery process with a small test amount.
+Does the person actually know what to do?
+Can they follow your instructions without you in the room?
+It is far better to find the gaps now, while you can still fix them, than to leave your family stuck later.

-Your heirs may not know what a seed phrase is.
-A slip of paper with 24 random words means nothing to someone who has never used a Bitcoin wallet.
-Without instructions, they might throw it away.
+Your family may have no idea what a seed phrase even is.
+A slip of paper with 24 random words looks like nothing to someone who has never used a Bitcoin wallet.
+With no note attached, they could easily toss it in the trash, never knowing it was the money.

-A photo of your seed phrase in iCloud, a note in your email drafts, a text file on your desktop - these are easily compromised.
-If you must store digitally, use strong encryption.
-Better yet, keep it physical.
+A photo of your seed phrase in iCloud, a note in your email drafts, a text file on your desktop - any of these is an easy target for someone who breaks into your accounts.
+If you truly must keep it digital, lock it behind strong encryption.
+Better still, keep it on paper or metal, off any screen entirely.

-Bitcoin does not fit neatly into traditional estate law.
-Most estate planning frameworks were designed for assets held by institutions - banks, brokerages, real estate registries.
-Bitcoin sits outside those systems, which creates ambiguity.
+Bitcoin does not slot neatly into traditional estate law, so it helps to know the rough edges before you sit down with a lawyer.
+Most estate planning was built for assets held by institutions - banks, brokerages, property registries.
+Bitcoin lives outside all of that, which leaves room for confusion.

-Find an estate attorney who understands digital assets.
-This is not optional for significant holdings.
-A general estate attorney may not know how to draft instructions for Bitcoin, how to handle private keys in a trust, or how to structure a plan that works with multisig custody.
+Find an estate attorney who actually understands digital assets.
+If you hold a meaningful amount, treat this as part of the plan, not a nice-to-have.
+A general estate attorney may not know how to write instructions for Bitcoin, how to handle private keys inside a trust, or how to set up a plan that plays nicely with multisig custody.

-For Bitcoin held in retirement accounts, the ETF route handles inheritance automatically through beneficiary designations.
-No special planning needed beyond naming your heirs on the account.
+For Bitcoin sitting in retirement accounts, the ETF route handles inheritance for you through beneficiary designations.
+Beyond naming your heirs on the account, there is nothing extra to set up.

-Pair either approach with a visit to an estate attorney who understands digital assets.
-Even the best technical plan can be undermined by poor legal structure.
-And write clear instructions for your heirs - assume they know nothing about Bitcoin or how wallets work.
+Whichever you choose, pair it with a visit to an estate attorney who understands digital assets.
+Even a flawless technical plan can be tripped up by a shaky legal one.
+And write your family clear instructions, assuming they know nothing about Bitcoin or how wallets work.

-The worst plan is no plan.
-Even an imperfect inheritance setup is better than leaving your family to figure it out after you are gone.
-Start with something.
-Improve it over time.
+The one thing to remember: the worst plan is no plan.
+Even a rough, imperfect setup beats leaving your family to puzzle it out after you are gone.
+Start with something small today and improve it over time.
 For more on keeping your Bitcoin safe in the first place, read our Bitcoin security guide.

 More on securing and managing your Bitcoin